 About Us

-Martinez Gallery was opened in March 2001 with the clear mission to exhibit high quality art and offer outstanding value to its patrons.
-It has been successful in establishing a reputation for preparing intellectually strong and visually exciting exhibitions.
-Throughout this time, Laudelina Martinez, founder of the Gallery, curated more than 100 exhibitions, as well as other cultural events.
+Martinez Gallery opened in March 2001 with the clear mission to exhibit high quality art and offer outstanding value to its patrons.
+Its program included a specialty in Latino art.
+The Gallery has been successful in establishing a reputation for preparing intellectually strong and visually exciting exhibitions.
+Since 2001, founder Laudelina Martinez has curated more than 100 exhibitions, as well as other cultural events.

-In 2015, the Gallery moved to emphasize client services for individuals and institutions while still presenting artists in exhibitions.
-It devotes its efforts to bring together artists and patrons for the sale or rental of art.
-With this change, Martinez Gallery is involved in a broad attempt to promote everyday living and working in interaction with the arts.
+In 2012, the Gallery moved to emphasize client services while still mounting exhibitions.
+This step expanded outreach efforts to bring art to organizations and individuals in the region.
+Martinez Gallery has been involved in a broad attempt to promote everyday living and working in interaction with the arts.

-Martinez Gallery seeks to develop new collectors and help experienced collectors with acquisitions, cataloguing, and other professional services.
+The Gallery seeks to develop new collectors; it assists experienced collectors and institutions with acquisitions, cataloguing, and other professional services.

-The founder of the Gallery, Laudelina Martinez, is also its director.
-A former higher education professional, Martinez has served as President of the Board of an organization that runs a museum, and as a member of a state council that supports arts and cultural institutions.
+Laudelina Martinez is both founder and director of the Gallery.
+A former higher education leader, Martinez served as President of the Board of an organization that administers a museum, and is a member of a state council that supports the arts and cultural institutions.

 Working with Artists